juliencombattelli/nsh/README.md

 # Nsh

 ![build status](https://github.com/juliencombattelli/nsh/workflows/Build%20&%20Tests/badge.svg)
 [![codecov](https://codecov.io/gh/juliencombattelli/nsh/branch/main/graph/badge.svg?token=0L5KEeuCMn)](https://codecov.io/gh/juliencombattelli/nsh)

-Nsh (NanoSHell) is a lightwheight shell targeting embedded systems.
-It can also be run on Unix-like platforms mainly for testing purposes.
+Nsh (short for Nanoshell) is a portable lightweight shell.
+Written in C11, it can be used on a large panel of platforms, from bare-metal targets to Unix environments.
+Its small memory footprint makes it ideal for constrained embedded systems.

 ## Features

 Nsh provides the following features:
-- **Stack-only allocations** — Nsh does not allocate anything dynamically
+- **No allocation** — Nsh does not allocate anything by itself and let the user decide how objects should be instantiated
 - **Custom commands** — Nsh provides an help and an exit command by default, the user can register new ones at compile-time
+- **Hardware/OS agnostic** — Nsh provides interfaces the user can implement to integrate the shell into a specific platform
 - **Commands autocompletion** — Press the autocompletion key to start the autocomplete procedure
 - **Commands history** — Nsh keeps track of the commands run in the current power-cycle (no persistency yet)
 - **Return code printing** — Nsh can print the return code of the last run command (like Cygwin)
-- **Optional features** — Almost all Nsh features can be disabled at compile-time if not wanted to save flash space
+- **Optional features** — Almost all Nsh features can be disabled at compile-time if not wanted to reduce program size

-Nsh supports the following platforms:
+Nsh currently supports the following platforms:
 - **Unix** — Tested on Linux, MacOS, MinGW
 - **ST Nucleo F411RE** — other STM32 devices can be easily added, thanks to [ObKo/stm32-cmake](https://github.com/ObKo/stm32-cmake)